gentlegiantJGC/ACExplorer/README.md

 The long term goal is to include other games that use the forge file storage system but currently the goal is to be able to export the world models from AC Unity.

+# Compiled Builds
+We finally have a release version that you can download and run without having to install python or any of the dependencies.
+It can be found at the following link: https://github.com/gentlegiantJGC/ACExplorer/releases

+Extract all files from the zip folder into a directory and run the exe file.

 # Installing From Source
 Prerequisites:
 - Python 3.7